What is laser laparoscopy?

 Immediately after the surgery, your doctor will explain to you the findings; however, you may probably not remember much of the conversation, due to the anesthesia.
 If someone accompanies you, and if you wish, we will explain the findings in detail and even show pictures taken during the surgery.
 At your post-operative office visit one week later in the office, we will again discuss everything, including the next step.

 What kind of recovery should be expected?

 Following laparoscopy, 3-4 days of recovery is the average time most patients need to feel basically back to normal.
 Some amount of abdominal pain often persists for a few days, so please take the narcotics given to you to control this pain before it gets severe, rather than letting it get to out of control.
 The anesthesia effect (“feeling washed out”) can also last several days.
 Most people return to work after 3-4 days, though there is a wide range of variation.

 Do insurance companies cover the surgery?

 Almost always, yes.
-Our insurance coordinators assist you with any questions you may have regarding insurance coverage.
+CT Fertility insurance coordinators assist you with any questions you may have regarding insurance coverage.
 Each plan varies, and you need to know in advance the terms of your specific policy.
 Pre certification for surgery is required.